unitymakesus/eghlaw/wp-content/plugins/caldera-forms/readme.txt

  These limitations can be avoided by switching to an [Advanced File Upload Field](https://calderaforms.com/doc/advanced-file-field/).

- The advanced file upload field available in the Caldera Forms form builder is an alternative to our regular [file field upload fields.](https://calderaforms.com/doc/file-upload-fields/) While the regular file fields use the native HTML file uploader — the advanced file upload fields have a custom, and a better user interface.
+ The advanced file upload field available in the Caldera Forms form builder is an alternative to our regular [file field upload fields.](https://calderaforms.com/doc/file-upload-fields/)Â WhileÂ the regularÂ file fields use the native HTML file uploader â€” the advanced file upload fields have a custom, and a better user interface.
 They also can be targeted with custom CSS.

  While regular file upload fields support multiple file uploads, we strongly recommend you use an advanced file field if you need multiple file uploads from the same field in your form.

  Advanced fields upload fields allow your users to add one or more files.
-Multiple uploads can be enabled with the “Allow Multiple” option.
+Multiple uploads can be enabled with the â€œAllow Multipleâ€ option.

  These files become attachments in the WordPress media library, and can optionally be attached to emails sent with the Caldera Forms mailer.
-Attaching to emails is enabled with the “Attach To Mailer” option.
+Attaching to emails is enabled with the â€œAttach To Mailerâ€ option.

 = Does Caldera Forms Have Gravatar Fields? =
 The Gravatar field displays a users universal avatar based on their input to an email field.
 This field type binds to an email address field and dynamically shows the Gravatar for the email address.
 You can add these fields to your form from the form builder interface with a simple drag and drop.
 These form fields provide a nice bit of "wow" to your WordPress form as they automatically display the user's gravatar when they enter an email in an email field that matches their Gravatar user name.